Here is a list of things I would recommend to writers starting out:

 2) Follow writers and literary agents on social media.
 Many of them tweet or blog about writing and publishing tips (you can see my writing blog here).

-3) Get real about critiquing.
-To do so, get involved in sites such as Critique Circle and Miss Snark’s First Victim and First Five Pages.
+3) Get real about writing and critiquing.
+To do so, get involved in sites such as Critique Circle, Miss Snark’s First Victim, First Five Pages and Wattpad.
 Search for blogs where people post beta readers match-ups (like Reddit).
 And, if you have the money, employ some professional readers/editors.

 5) Ask for help.
 Seriously.
 Don’t be afraid to contact other writers (on Twitter, Facebook or their blogs) and ask them for advice or feedback.
 We were all beginners once.
 We have the query scars.
 We feel the revision pains.
 And if we can’t help you, we probably know someone who can.